 High-demand suburbs for context.
 Same methodology as the yield ranking above.

 These suburbs yield less on long-term rental because buyers pay up for lifestyle amenity, school access, and the implicit option on capital growth, not because rents are weak.
-In several cases the short-term rental column tells a very different story: coastal suburbs with strong tourism demand can produce short-term yields well above their long-term figures, though this is only realisable where local regulations actually permit operation.
+In several cases the short-term rental column looks different: coastal suburbs with strong tourism demand can produce short-term yields well above their long-term figures, though this is only realisable where local regulations actually permit operation.
 City of San Diego rules, in particular, restrict whole-home short-term rental to specific tiers with lottery-based licensing, so the short-term yield column is a ceiling, not a given.

 What This Ranking Does Not Show